Top Tips For Driving Overseas

 - Make sure that you do not speed at all.
 In some countries, speeding laws are more strictly enforced than in England, and you definitely do not want to be caught having to pay a huge fine, and trying to negotiate with a police officer through a language barrier is beyond difficult.

 - Make sure you’re always respectful of the wildlife – in some countries you might be faced with unusual animals you have not seen before, and animals large enough to damage your car might run across roads suddenly.
 Furthermore, be aware that in national parks it is your responsibility to be respectful and to help preserve the protected wildlife.

 - Always keep your eyes on the road, no matter how scenic the view is.
-Obviously, if it is safe, by all means pull over to have a look at the natural wonders surrounding you, but as designated driver your only job is to keep your passengers safe.
+Obviously, if it is safe, by all means pull over to have a look at the natural wonders surrounding you, but as designated driver of a Wheelchair Accessible Vehicle your only job is to keep your passengers safe.

 - Finally, make sure you have everything you need.
 A brief checklist would be that you need to have an international driving permit if needed, a first aid kit, a tyre inflator/repair kit and a torch.
 Don’t be caught off guard.

 If you keep these things in mind, you’ll have a lovely holiday and probably see some wonderful sights, and, most importantly, remain safe.

 We are the definitive wheelchair accessible vehicle provider, dedicated to developing the finest wheelchair accessible vehicles on the market.
 If you want to find out more – get in touch.